-Example 8 Husband is a professional athlete.
-He signs a 3-year contract, to be paid \$30,000 per month, plus a so-called "signing bonus" of \$ 600,000, to be paid in installments of \$ 200,000, at the beginning of the first, second, and third years.
+Husband is a professional athlete.
+He signs a 3-year contract, to be paid \$30,000 per month, plus a "signing bonus" of \$600,000, to be paid in installments of \$200,000, at the beginning of the first, second, and third years.
 Payments are guaranteed as long as Husband reports for work, even if Husband is injured, unless the injury is self-inflicted, or unless Husband is convicted of a felony or drug violation, in which event the Team can cancel the contract and no further payments will be due.
-The divorce is tried just before the second \$ 200,000 installment is due.
+The divorce is tried just before the second \$200,000 installment is due.
 What payments are community property?
-What if the signing bonus was paid up front?
+What if the entire signing bonus was paid up front?

-Post-divorce payments to husband, made under his contract with professional baseball team, were husband's separate property, where husband's performance was a condition precedent to payment, so husband's right to payment under the contract did not accrue until he performed his services as a professional baseball player.
-The contract's guarantee provisions did not excuse him from performance of his contractual obligation but only existed to provide husband with financial security in the event he sustained injury or the ball club decided that his services were no longer needed.
-Loaiza v.
+In Loaiza v.
 Loaiza, 130 S.W.3d 894, 906 (Tex.
-App. - Fort Worth 2004, pet. denied).
+App.-Fort Worth 2004, pet. denied), post-divorce payments to Husband, made under his contract with professional baseball team, were his separate property, where Husband's performance was a condition precedent to payment, so Husband's right to payment under the contract did not accrue until he performed his services.
+The contract's guarantee provisions did not excuse him from performance of his contractual obligation, but only existed to provide Husband with financial security in the event he sustained injury or the ball club decided that his services were no longer needed.

-N. Retirement Benefits & Fringe Benefits Retirement benefits, to the extent they derive from employment during marriage, constitute a community asset.
+Retirement Benefits & Fringe Benefits I.

+Retirement benefits, to the extent they derive from employment during marriage, constitute a community asset.
 Cearley v.
 Cearley, 544 S.W.2d 661, 662 (Tex.
 1976).